mysteryx93/Modern.Net-Tutorial/2_Avalonia.md

 The app then works great with Light, Dark and HighContrast themes that can be set on-the-fly.
 The styles add a background gradient, changes the style of buttons to look like the FluentAvalonia 'accent' style with 35% opacity, alters the ListBox so that double-click covers the whole item area, and adjusts a few details for my needs.

+### Visual Debugging

+Setting and altering styles can be difficult, as you don't know how controls are internally structured.

+First, run your app and press F12 to open the Avalonia DevTools.
+Put the tools window on the right-side of the screen and your app on the left.
+Click on the Visual Tree tab, hover over the control that you want to analyze, and press CTRL+SHIFT.
+It will browse to that element in the visual tree and you can see what attributes are in effect.

+Also, you can browse the source styles, [Avalonia.Themes.Fluent](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Themes.Fluent) if using the built-in styles, or [FluentAvalonia](https://github.com/amwx/FluentAvalonia/tree/master/FluentAvalonia/Styling).

+I found out that some styles are set in FluentAvalonia as `Height="32"` or `Padding="2"` directly on the controls without using resources; those cannot be oveerriden at all unless you replace the whole template as [explained in this ticket](https://github.com/amwx/FluentAvalonia/issues/176).

 ### Code-Behind

 Finally, here's what my code-behind looks like.
 I want to keep it that way.
 You might wonder how I achieve a fully-functional app with no code-behind whatsoever.
 I'll cover that later.